-During its teacher selection process, Green Dot's Human Capital and Human Resources departments will do the following:
+During its teacher selection process, Green Dot's Human Capital department will do the following:

-- Research and establish job qualifications, including a list of position-specific criteria to be given to qualified applicants - Announce openings - Recruit applicants from a broad pool of applicants

-- Request an application, resume, references, records of experiences, credentials, licenses, etc. - Complete a video screen that measures teaching aptitude in an urban setting if applicants meet the Green Dot standard - Complete an in-person competency assessment if applicants meet the Green Dot standard - Complete a reference check if applicants meet the Green Dot standard - Arrange that candidates be interviewed at the school site by stakeholders - Have final teacher candidates teach a demonstration lesson that must be student-driven and exhibit a strong command of the subject area - Ensure that all candidates pass TB, DOJ and FBI clearances after a conditional offer letter has been provided and before employment begins
+- Research and establish job qualifications, including a list of position-specific criteria to be given to qualified applicants - Announce openings - Recruit applicants from a broad pool of applicants - Request an application, resume, references, records of experiences, credentials, licenses, etc. - Complete a video screen that measures teaching aptitude in an urban setting if applicants meet the Green Dot standard - Complete an in-person competency assessment if applicants meet the Green Dot standard - Complete a reference check if applicants meet the Green Dot standard - Arrange that candidates be interviewed at the school site by stakeholders - Have final teacher candidates teach a demonstration lesson that must be student-driven and exhibit a strong command of the subject area - Ensure that all candidates pass TB, DOJ and FBI clearances

-Like every other Green Dot school, Ánimo Ellen Ochoa, during its classified staff selection process, will do the following:
+Like every other Green Dot school, Ánimo Mae Jemison, during its classified staff selection process, will do the following:

-- Work with Human Capital to determine necessary hires - Announce openings - Recruit applicants from a broad pool of applicants - Request an application, resume, references, records of experiences, credentials, licenses, etc. - Verify previous employment and check references of interviewed candidate(s) - Verify TB, DOJ and FBI clearances after a conditional offer letter has been provided and before employment begins
+- Work with Human Capital to determine necessary hires - Announce openings - Recruit applicants from a broad pool of applicants - Request an application, resume, references, records of experiences, credentials, licenses, etc. - Verify previous employment and check references of interviewed candidate(s) - Verify TB and DOJ and FBI clearances